rmaniego/TsukiYoTCM/Performance Testing/Special Condition Testing/PERF-0015_doze_mode_testing.md

 > **Summary:** Verify that the app can handle POS operations after timeouts.  <br>

 **Preconditions:**
+ - Admin or salesperson user must be logged in this session.
  - Products and inventory must not be empty, enough for 1 transaction.
  - All transactions had been cleared or is empty.